-- 4. Choose the life event that corresponds to your event, enter the date your life event occurred and follow the rest of the prompts to make your election changes; - 5.
-After you make the benefit election changes, verify your benefits summary to make sure everything is correct and the changes are reflected as you intended.
+- 3. Click on the Log your Life event tile - 4.
+Choose the Life Event that corresponds to your event, enter the date your life event occurred and follow the rest of the prompts to make your election changes - After you make the benefit election changes, verify your benefits summary to make sure everything is correct and the changes are reflected as you intended.
 Keep a copy for your records.

-If you miss the deadline, your next opportunity to change, add, or cancel coverage is during annual enrollment, unless another qualifying life event occurs that would allow a change.
+If you miss the deadline, your next opportunity to enroll, change or cancel coverage is during annual enrollment, unless another qualifying life event occurs that would allow a change.
+You may file an appeal to request a change, but your right to add or drop coverage is not guaranteed.